Few things are more frustrating than watching someone you love struggle with substance use disorder.

 - They’ll lose custody of their children if they don’t seek treatment

-When Is Forcing Someone into Recovery a Bad Idea?
+When Is Forced Detox a Bad Idea?

-The first indication is that you haven’t tried anything else.
-It’s very rare that forcing someone into recovery should be your first choice.
+Forced rehab should rarely be your first choice.
 It should be considered a last resort.
-If you haven’t already tried an intervention, don’t consider forced recovery unless there’s a compelling reason to do so.
+If you haven’t already tried an intervention, don’t consider forced detox unless there’s a compelling reason to do so.

-Likewise, if the person you love is willing to talk about their addiction or admit they have a problem, forcing them into rehab probably isn’t the answer.
+Likewise, if the person you love is willing to talk about their issues or admit they have a problem, forcing them into rehab probably isn’t the answer.
 They may already be on their way to recovery.
 If you try to push them, it can backfire on you.

 Can Forced Recovery Work?

-However, it’s also true that sometimes the simple process of detoxification can clear the addict’s head to the point where they can then admit that they have a problem.
+However, it’s also true that sometimes the simple detoxification process can clear their head to the point where they can admit they have a problem.

-Even if the addict doesn’t fully commit to the treatment, they’ll be attending group and individual therapy and hearing some positive things about the possibility of overcoming addiction.
+Even if the person with substance use disorder doesn’t fully commit to treatment, they’ll attend group and individual therapy and hear some positive things about the possibility of overcoming addiction.